cbeckler/eco_cancer_incidence_rates/README.md

-# Predicting cancer incidence and death rates associated with environmental pollutants
+# Predicting cancer incidence and death rate associated with environmental pollutants

  ### Why we choose this project